5 Min Read

 These are big factors for nearly everyone, and life can become so overwhelmingly busy that there’s little time for other things – including maintaining the “spark.”

-The day-to-day takes its toll on all relationships.
+Over time, the day-to-day takes its toll on all relationships.

 Once we forget about taking care of our relationship and putting time into keeping it strong and healthy, it creates opportunity for cracks to form.

-Simply put, many of us take our relationship for granted and expect it to always feel the way it did at the beginning.
+Simply put, many of us take our relationship for granted and expect it to always feel the way it did in the beginning.
 When that doesn’t happen and we grow apart from our spouse, we often jump to, "It’s over – the spark is gone."

 Another term people use rather than “spark” is feeling “in-love.”